Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models: Code Membership Inference in CPLMs

 \subsection{Task Definition}

-This paper studies \task under the EaaS setting: \begin{definition}[Code Membership Inference] Given token representations $\{\mathbf{h}_1,\cdots, \mathbf{h}_n\}$ of a code snippet $c$ and possibly token representations $\{\mathbf{r}_1,\cdots, \mathbf{r}_m\}$ of the corresponding natural language descriptions generated by the target CPLM $\mathcal{M}$, the adversary adopts an inference algorithm to determine whether $c$ is in the training data of $\mathcal{M}$. \end{definition}
+We first give the definition of the \task task: \begin{definition}[Code Membership Inference] Given a tokenized code snippet $\{c_1, c_2, \cdots, c_n\}$, a tokenized corresponding natural language descriptions $\{r_1, r_2, \cdots, r_m\}$ and the target CPLM $\mathcal{M}$, the adversary adopts an inference model to determine whether $c$ is in the training data of $\mathcal{M}$. \end{definition}

-Instead of giving ``hard prediction'', the inference algorithm can output a continuous \emph{confidence score} indicating the probability of $c$ being the code member data.
+Instead of giving ``hard prediction'', the inference model can output a continuous \emph{confidence score} indicating the probability of $c$ being the code member data.
 Then, the adversary uses a threshold $\theta$ to yield the prediction: